You can LEAD an old dog, but will it learn new tricks?

 Our official description, found on our website and collateral materials state, “LEADelaware is an agricultural and natural resource leadership program designed to help build the next generation of leaders within the food and fiber industries that influence our food system, our economy, and our environment.”

 If you look at our Class IV pictures, you might ask, how did a baby boomer-era person get included in the mix of the “next generation”?
-Well, that person is me — and while I am the oldest of the group, vision, enthusiasm, passion, and leadership are age-specific qualities.
+Well, that person is me — and while I am the oldest of the group, vision, enthusiasm, passion, and leadership are not age-specific qualities.
 Lord willing, I have decades to learn, advocate, share and serve.
 One of these topics is agriculture.
 Here’s why I applied to the program.

 - I have much to learn.
 I wasn’t born to agriculture.
 I grew up in the split-level suburbs of New Castle County, never giving a moment’s thought to where my food came from or the agrarian culture that produced it.
 Not until 2001, when in my mid-40s I …

 - Entered into a new career with the University of Delaware College of Agriculture & Natural Resources.
 Everything I currently know about agriculture, I learned here.
 I couldn’t have had a better education.
 First, supporting the 4-H program, then working with Extension agents and specialists in Family and Consumer Sciences and Community Development.